Lee County Library System (Florida): Adult

 Non-residents may obtain a Lee County Library card for a fee by showing photo identification.

-Library cards are valid for two years and renewal must be done in person with the same documents required for original card registration.
+Library cards are valid for two years, and renewal must be done in person, with the same documents as required for original card registration.
+Cards may be used at all branch locations.
 Loss or theft of a card, as well as any account changes, must be reported to the library immediately.

-In order to obtain a replacement card, patron must show photo identification and will be charged a $1 fee.
+In order to obtain a replacement card, patron must show photo identification and pay a $1 fee.

-Child/Teen
+Children/teens

 Library cards with full privileges are free of charge for children and teens under age 18.
 Requirements include: